JediahDizon/BurgerBlock/README.md

 ![Burger Block](https://github.com/JediahDizon/BurgerBlock/blob/master/doc/Logo.png "Logo")

 # Burger Block
-A new Burger joint in town has opened and needs a web=based front-end to process online orders for customers.
+A new Burger joint in town has opened and needs a web based front-end to process online orders for customers.

 ## Table of Contents
 - [Documentation](#documentation)